Perplexity Alternatives

 Strengths

-• +Strong fit for medical and scientific research
+• +Strong fit for medical, scientific, evidence-based research

 Trade-offs